Settle, Kentucky

 Settle is an unincorporated community in Allen County, Kentucky, United States.
 Settle is located on Kentucky Route 234 10.1 mi north of Scottsville.
 Big Spring School-Oliver Farmstead, which is listed on the National Register of Historic Places, is located in Settle.
+Kentucky Route 1533 begins at KY 234 (Cemetery Road) north of Settle and heads east as Meador Port Oliver Road.